-The deadline to file is March 1, 2022.
-Failure to timely file constitutes a waiver of your entitlement to the tax savings for the year!
+Failure to file constitutes a waiver of your entitlement to the tax savings for the year.

 Homeowners in Florida may be entitled to a substantial tax benefit known as the Florida Homestead Tax Exemption, which is a two-pronged benefit in the form of:

 - An exemption of up to $50,000.00 off the taxable value of the homestead property, and

 - A 3% annual limit on any increase to the assessed value of the homestead property for tax purposes (known as the “Save Our Homes” cap).